Jeimer Candelario Player Props: Nationals vs. Marlins

 Jeimer Candelario At The Plate

-- Candelario is hitting .252 with 20 doubles, two triples, eight home runs and 24 walks.
+- Candelario has 21 doubles, two triples, eight home runs and 24 walks while batting .256.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.